 Pelotonia 13 took place Aug.
 9-11 with routes between Columbus and Kenyon College in Gambier, Ohio.
 The event drew a record 6,723 riders from 41 states and nine countries, as well as 3,451 virtual riders and more than 2,300 volunteers.

 Among the Pelotonia 13 participants were 1,914 members of Team Buckeye, the official superpeloton (riding group) of The Ohio State University.
 Team Buckeye consisted of 1,178 riders in 90 pelotons, as well as 614 virtual riders and 122 volunteers.
 The collective Team Buckeye fundraising total was $2,269,222.

-Registration is open at www.pelotonia.org for Pelotonia 14, which will unfold from Aug.
+Visit www.pelotonia.org to register for Pelotonia 14, which will unfold from Aug.
 8-10.